-The Debentures are direct, unsecured obligations of the Company, subordinated to other indebtedness of the Company for borrowed money and ranking equally with all other unsecured subordinated indebtedness.
-As the Debentures matured on March 27, 2020 they have been classified as current liabilities in this quarter.
+The Debentures were direct, unsecured obligations of the Company, subordinated to other indebtedness of the Company for borrowed money and ranking equally with all other unsecured subordinated indebtedness.

 The interest expense for the 6 months ended December 31, 2019 of \$519 (2018 - \$510) was paid in cash in January 2020.